Third Day: Miracle and Lead Us Back: Songs of Worship (2012–2017)

 Third Day released Miracle on November 6, 2012.
 The band toured Miracle on the Miracle Tour with artists Colton Dixon and Josh Wilson as their opening acts, commencing on February 21, 2013, in Fairfax, Virginia and concluding on May 19, 2014, in Orlando.

 Third Day released the worship album Lead Us Back: Songs of Worship on March 3, 2015.
 The album, produced by The Sound Kids (Jonny Macintosh and JT Daly) as a worship experience with Third Day at the center of a "friend choir", peaked at No. 20 on the Billboard 200, No. 1 on the Christian Albums chart, No. 5 on the Top Rock Albums chart and No. 13 on the Digital Albums chart.
 The album has had one single, "Soul on Fire", that spent 19 weeks on the Billboard charts, peaking at No. 2 on Hot Christian Songs and No. 3 on Christian Digital Songs.
-In 2015, bassist Tai Anderson announced he would take "a break from the upcoming touring season with Third Day".
-Anderson has been with the band for 23 years.
+In 2015, bassist Tai Anderson announced he would take "a break from the upcoming touring season with Third Day" after serving with the band for 23 years.

 Revival and farewell (2017–2018)

-To celebrate their 25th anniversary, Third Day released the back-to-their-roots album, Revival, on August 4, 2017, recorded at FAME Studios in Muscle Shoals, Alabama.
-Third Day reunited with producer Monroe Jones, who had worked with Third Day on six previous albums including Time, Offerings I and II, and Come Together.
+To celebrate their 25th anniversary, Third Day released their thirteenth and final album, Revival, on August 4, 2017, recorded at FAME Studios in Muscle Shoals, Alabama.
+The album saw the band go back to their roots, reuniting with producer Monroe Jones, who had worked with Third Day on six previous albums including Time, Offerings I and II, and Come Together.

 On March 2, 2018, Third Day announced their farewell with 12 shows as a last chance to see them live.
 The farewell tour eventually expanded to 20 concerts.
 June 27, 2018, in Denver was the final show added.

+Reunion and 30th Anniversary Tour (2025-present)

+In June 2025, the band announced that they would reunite with the lineup of Powell, Lee, Carr, and Anderson to celebrate their 30th anniversary with a short tour to begin in spring 2026.